awsdocs/amazon-ec2-user-guide-windows/doc_source/ssd-instance-store.md

-# SSD Instance Store Volumes<a name="ssd-instance-store"></a>
+# SSD instance store volumes<a name="ssd-instance-store"></a>

 Like other instance store volumes, you must map the SSD instance store volumes for your instance when you launch it\.
 The data on an SSD instance volume persists only for the life of its associated instance\.
-For more information, see [Add Instance Store Volumes to Your EC2 Instance](add-instance-store-volumes.md)\.
+For more information, see [Add instance store volumes to your EC2 instance](add-instance-store-volumes.md)\.

-## NVMe SSD Volumes<a name="nvme-ssd-volumes"></a>
+## NVMe SSD volumes<a name="nvme-ssd-volumes"></a>

 The following instances offer non\-volatile memory express \(NVMe\) solid state drives \(SSD\) instance store volumes: C5d, G4, I3, I3en, F1, M5ad, M5d, `p3dn.24xlarge`, R5ad, R5d, and z1d\.
 The latest AWS Windows AMIs for the following operating systems contain the AWS NVMe drivers used to interact with SSD instance store volumes that are exposed as NVMe block devices for better performance:
 + Windows Server 2019